thegetty/quire-docs/content/resources/workshop.md

 ## Next Steps

-You can continue reinforcing the concepts above by creating a new page in your Quire project.
+You can continue reinforcing the concepts above by creating a new page in your Quire project, adding text and images, and a pop-up citation.

 <div class="try-it-yourself">